 If all these conditions are satisfied, a valid contract takes place which is enforceable by law.

 Sec.
-62 of Indian Contract Act, 1872 provides for the novation of the contract.
+62 of the Indian Contract Act, 1872 provides for the novation of the contract.
 It says that, if the parties to the contract agree to substitute the contract for a new agreement, it need not be performed.

 Novation is effective only when the new agreement is also a valid contract.
-It means that new contract should comply with all the requirements of Sec.
+It means that the new contract should comply with all the requirements of Sec.
 10. The new contract should be from free consent, the parties must be competent to contract.
 It must have a lawful consideration and object and should not be void by law.
 Therefore, it should be enforceable by law.

 A novation agreement may contain the following contents which are as under:

 - Jurisdiction and the law governing the parties

 According to Sec.
 62 of the Indian Contract Act, 1872 there are four requirements to be fulfilled for novation.
 These are:

 - There should be complete substitution of the old contract by a new contract.

 - It should be by agreement between the parties.